staticjax/ayam-web/content/pages/index.md

     elementId: homepage-hero-1
     colors: colors-a
     title: 'Your Data in a Private Cloud.'
     subtitle: 'Your personal data is only truly secure and private when it is on your terms.
-Take back control of your files, passwords, messaging, email, and more.
-Then you can say "Ayam Secure".'
+Take back control of your passwords, files, messaging, email, and more.
+Then you can really say "Ayam Secure".'
     actions:
       - type: Button
         label: Get Started